MayoCalc / Blog / Finance

 Should I keep my emergency fund in a CD?

 Generally, no. CDs impose penalties for early withdrawal, which defeats the purpose of an emergency fund.
 Some people use a CD ladder (multiple CDs with staggered maturity dates) to earn slightly more interest while maintaining partial liquidity, but the added complexity is rarely worth the marginal interest difference compared to a high-yield savings account.
-Use the CD Calculator to compare returns if you are considering this approach.
+Use the CD Calculator to compare returns if you're considering this approach.

 Can my emergency fund be too large?